One NZ: UFB

-Vodafone offers a range of Ultra-Fast Broadband (fibre) products.
+One NZ offers a range of Ultra-Fast Broadband (UFB fibre) products.

 Television

-Vodafone operates an internet television (IPTV) service under the brand "VodafoneTV".
-It is delivered over a broadband connection.
-The TV service was previously operated over a cable network formerly owned by TelstraClear in Auckland, Wellington, and Christchurch.
+One NZ, then Vodafone operated an internet television (IPTV) service under the brand "VodafoneTV".
+It was delivered over a broadband connection.
+The TV service was originally operated over a cable network formerly owned by TelstraClear in Auckland, Wellington, and Christchurch.

-Customers receive Freeview channels via a Vodafone TV box and can subscribe to Sky TV channels.
-Selected content is available in high-definition.
+Customers could receive Freeview channels via a Vodafone TV box and had the ability to subscribe to Sky TV channels.
+Selected content was available in high-definition.

+TechTV was available up until May 2004, when current owner Comcast halted international broadcasts.
+Chilli, an adult channel was also available until 2006 when CEO Alan Freeth discontinued the product on moral grounds.
+Visitor TV was closed down after the 22 February earthquake.

 In September 2010, TelstraClear released their own PVR called the T-Box.
 The launch followed the release by parent company Telstra (AU) of a similar product.
 As of June 2011, TelstraClear ceased all analogue transmission on its cable network.

 VodafoneTV was relaunched in 2019 as a standalone product.
 A customer could purchase a VodafoneTV box from a retailer and access the service using any broadband provider.
-The new box has various OTT media streaming apps pre-installed.
+The new box had various OTT media streaming apps pre-installed.

-Vodafone announced the closure of the VodafoneTV service on December 9, 2021, to be retired on September 30, 2022.
-This end date was then extended to February 28, 2023, before being pushed back to March 31, 2023.
+Vodafone announced the closure of the VodafoneTV service on 9 December 2021, to be retired on 30 September 2022.
+This end date was then extended to 28 February 2023, before finally closing on 31 March 2023.